calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.disable_directory_size
-Whether to disable the calculation of total directory sizes in file listings.
-Disabling this *can* improve performance and reduce disk I/O when viewing directories with a large number of files.
+Whether to disable the calculation of total directory sizes in the file manager.

 Default value:
 ```yaml